 CIFI worked as an advisor to ICA, a major construction and infrastructure conglomerate in Mexico, to support the structuring of financing for investments of its subsidiary in a housing construction company in Peru.

-CIFI structured and arranged a loan of US$ 14.5 million for the company.
+CIFI structured and arranged a loan of $14.5 U.S. million dollars for the company.

-CIFI contributed US$ 5 million dollars in a funding US$ 33 million dollars to build a 37 MW hydroelectric power plant in Ecuador.
-It was a very successful project that involved a plant for water derivation employment of the Abanico River to generate electricity.
+CIFI contributed $5 million U.S. dollars in a $33 million U.S. dollar funding to build a 37 MW hydroelectric power plant in Ecuador.
+A very successful project that involved a plant for water derivation employment of the Abanico River to generate electricity.

-The project was implemented in two phases: the first entailed the construction of the plant and all related major civil works such as dam, catchment channel, generating facility and tunnel.
-The second phase involved the civil works associated with achieving a facility with a 37 MW capacity.
-The plant was completed in the estimated time and is operating successfully.
+The project was implemented in two phases: 1) Construction of the plant and related major civil engineering components including, a dam, catchment channel, generating facility and tunnel; and, 2) Civil engineering for a facility with a 37 MW capacity.
+The plant was completed on schedule and is operating successfully.